Childhood acute malnutrition (wasting): evolution and challenges in its diagnosis and community management

 Acute malnutrition (moderate and severe): the balance between weight and height, and nutritional edema

-• On one hand, there is wasting, characterized by a reduction in muscle mass and subcutaneous fat resulting from a caloric deficit.
-It can be moderate when the weight-for-height or weight-for-length index is low (between 2 and 3 standard deviations below the median of the WHO child growth standard), or severe when it is very low (more than 3 standard deviations below).
+- On one hand there is wasting, characterised by the reduction of muscle mass and subcutaneous fat resulting from a caloric deficit, and which can be moderate when the weight-for-height or weight-for-length index is low (between 2 and 3 standard deviations below the median of the WHO child growth standard), or severe when it is very low (below 3 standard deviations) (Save the Children, 2015)Save the Children.
+(2015).
+Standardised indicators and categories for better CMAM reporting. https://resourcecentre.savethechildren.net/document/standardised-indicators-and-categories-for-better-cmam-reporting.
 Severe wasting has historically been known as marasmus.

 There are, therefore, two levels of acute malnutrition: moderate acute malnutrition (MAM), which always corresponds to moderate wasting; and severe acute malnutrition (SAM), which includes both severe wasting and nutritional edema.

-In children aged between 6 months and 5 years, there is another diagnostic criterion that also helps define moderate and severe acute malnutrition: middle-upper arm circumference or MUAC.
+In children aged between 6 months and 5 years, there is another diagnostic criterion that also allows moderate and severe acute malnutrition to be defined: the mid-upper arm circumference or MUAC (Buttarelli et al., 2021)Buttarelli, E., Woodhead, S., & Rio, D. (2021).
+Family MUAC: A review of evidence and practice.
+Field Exchange, 64, 99–100. https://www.ennonline.net/fex/64/en/family-muac-review-evidence-and-practice.

 The MUAC tape is a simple plastic bracelet about 35cm long that, when placed around a child's arm, allows easy measurement of the child's perimeter.
 According to its result, it allows to establish whether there is moderate acute malnutrition (between 115mm and 125mm) or severe acute malnutrition (less than 115mm), which is clearly indicated with colors.

-The MUAC tape was invented by a British pediatrician in Haiti in 1958 and was first used in 1969 to conduct a population-based screening of nutritional status in Biafra by the ICRC.
-The use of a cheap, small, portable, and very easy-to-use plastic tape by individuals with minimal training offered numerous advantages over other methods in an extremely chaotic setting.
-In this context, transporting scales and height boards to measure weight and height—and then cross-referencing the resulting index with growth tables—was unfeasible.
-Using the MUAC tape allowed the ICRC to identify (and demonstrate) an alarming prevalence of 6.7% severe acute malnutrition.
+MUAC was invented by a British paediatrician in Haiti in 1958 and was first used in 1969 for a population-level nutritional screening in Biafra by the ICRC.
+The use of a cheap, small, easy-to-transport plastic tape, very easy to use by people with little training, offered numerous advantages over the alternative in an enormously chaotic environment.
+In this context it was not feasible to transport scales and stadiometers to measure weight and height, and then cross-reference the resulting index with reference tables.
+The use of MUAC allowed the ICRC to find (and demonstrate) an alarming prevalence of 6.7% severe acute malnutrition (Glasman, 2018)Glasman, J. (2018).
+Measuring malnutrition: The history of the MUAC tape and the commensurability of human needs.
+Humanity: An International Journal of Human Rights, Humanitarianism, and Development, 9(1), 19–44. https://doi.org/10.1353/hum.2018.0001.

 For years, MUAC was used as a proxy indicator for the weight-for-height index, until scientific evidence showed that this is not entirely accurate.
 Although they may sometimes yield equivalent results, both diagnostic methods can provide different diagnoses in other cases.
 Children with a MUAC indicative of acute malnutrition may have a normal weight-for-height index, and vice versa.